 The UHS Medication-Assisted Treatment (MAT) Program offers cutting-edge medication management and psychosocial treatment to patients 18 years and older with opioid use disorder.
 We are here to help you.
 We provide Binghamton, Broome County, and New York with methadone for withdrawal treatment or Suboxone® (buprenorphine/naloxone), individual and group counseling, and case management services such as assistance finding housing, transportation, child care, and employment to patients in Greater Binghamton and Broome County.
 We utilize the hub-and-spoke model of care delivery.
-Our innovative Binghamton methadone withdrawal and opioid rehab services include a comprehensive pregnancy program and both an on-site women's health clinic and hepatitis C clinic.
+Our innovative New York methadone clinic treatments and opioid detox services include a comprehensive pregnancy program and both an on-site women's health clinic and hepatitis C clinic.
 Our professional staff serves patients with an unconditional, positive regard.

 UHS uses the hub-and-spoke model for care delivery.
 The Medication for Addiction Treatment Program (methadone clinic) is the hub, where we treat opioid use disorder complicated by other use disorders and/or medical and/or mental health problems.
 Per federal regulation, patients on methadone must stay at the hub for treatment.
 Patients on Suboxone® (buprenorphine/naloxone), however, may be transferred to their primary care providers (the spokes) for medication management once they are stable.
 Conversely, the spokes can refer patients on Suboxone® (buprenorphine/naloxone) to the hub for stabilization.
 This model allows us to enhance access to medication and treatment while effectively using our clinical team’s expertise.

 If you are seeking admission to our Medication for Addiction Treatment Program (methadone clinic), please call (607) 762-2800 Monday through Friday between 6:30 a.m. and 2:30 p.m.